lydakis/sandfs/README.md

 - Optional Python execution helper that evaluates snippets against the sandbox state only.
 - Bridge to real GNU utilities via `host -p <path> <command>` which materializes the subtree and runs the host binary against it.
 - Node policies (read-only, append-only, visibility labels) plus shell views so different agents see only the nodes they are allowed to.
+- Write hooks and optimistic versions so hosts can flush files to external stores with conflict detection.
 - Serialization helpers to snapshot or hydrate sandboxes (planned).

 ## Quickstart